-Table 4.2: Complementarity between key aspects of the OP and Europe 2020
+Table 4.2: Complementarity v between key aspects of the OP and Europe 2020 1 2 , 1

-OP Section/Proposed Investments Complementarity with Europe 2020/CSF/CPP/UKCSR/NRP Priority Axis 1 and Priority Axis 3 Incorporate actions to reduce poverty and enhance social mobility through interventions to help the long term unemployed to return to work (Priority Axes 1 and 3), to minimise the duration of unemployment for young people (Priority Axis 3) and to help those in the workforce with low and basic skills to attain higher qualifications, and in part thereby reducing the risks of in-work poverty and unemployment (Priority Axis 2).
+OP Section/Proposed Investments Complementarity with Europe 2020/CSF/CPP/UKCSR/NRP Priority Axis 1 and Priority Axis 3 Incorporate actions to reduce poverty and enhance social mobility through interventions to minimise the duration of unemployment and to help the long term unemployed to return to work (Priority Axis 1 and 3) and to help those in the workforce with low and basic skills to attain higher qualifications, and in part thereby reducing the risks of in-work poverty and unemployment (Priority Axis 2).
 EU2020 flagship Inclusive Growth - 'European Platform against Poverty and Social Exclusion'; EU2020 headline targets to raise the employment rate, to increase education levels and to reduce the number of people at risk of poverty and social inclusion; TO8 and TO9; and UKCSRs to facilitate the labour market integration of people from jobless households, to mitigate the impact of the UK Welfare Reform programme on the risk of poverty and to improve access to childcare services.
-Priority Axis 1 Provides for measures to improve the availability of childcare to assist labour market accessibility.
+Priority Axes 1 and Priority Axis 3 Provide for measures to improve the quality and quantity of the child care workforce to assist labour market accessibility and improve the longer-term outcomes for young people.
 EU2020 flagship Inclusive Growth - 'An Agenda for New Skills and Jobs' and 'European platform against poverty and social exclusion'; EU2020 headline target to lift people out of poverty; Directly, TO9 and TO10 and indirectly TO8; and UKCSR to fully implement measures to facilitate access to childcare services.
-Priority Axis 2 Maintains an extensive Apprenticeship programme with attention paid to encouraging and incentivising SMEs to recruit young apprentices.
+Priority Axis 2 Maintains an extensive Apprenticeship programme with attention paid to encouraging and incentivising SME's to recruit young apprentices.
 EU2020 Smart Growth - 'Youth on the Move' and 'Inclusive Growth - An Agenda for New Skills and Jobs'; EU2020 headline targets to increase the proportion of young adults completing tertiary education and to raise the employment rate; Directly TO10 as well as indirectly supporting the TO8, TO9 and TO3 (Enhancing the competiveness of small and medium sized enterprises); and UKCSRs to ensure apprenticeship schemes are taken up by young people and small and medium-sized businesses in